severdia/shakespeare-obsidian/scripts_source/markdown/Romeo & Juliet/Act 1, Scene 4.md

 *Verona.
 A street.*

-*Enter Romeo, Mercutio, Benvolio, with five or six other Maskers; Torch-Bearers.*
+*Enter Romeo, Mercutio, Benvolio, with five or six other Maskers; Torchbearers.*

 **ROM.**
 ==1==What, shall this speech be spoke for our excuse?